About our mission:

 We can grow food AND conserve the environment.
 That is our vision.
 Blue Dasher Farm is well situated for investigating the practices and farming systems that are adapted to the northern plains and upper Midwest.
 Over the next several years, we will expand our Deuel county South Dakota farm from 50 acres up to a few hundred acres.
 Simultaneously, we hope to establish a network of research, education, and demonstration farms throughout the country that will promote our mission while accounting for geographical variations and circumstances.

-Keep up to date with whats going on at Blue Dasher by signing up for our news letter below.
+Keep up to date with what’s happening at Blue Dasher Farm via our Twitter feed and Facebook page or sign up for our newsletter below.